xoolive/cartes/docs/source/gallery/bayern.rst

 The first map shows one main issue: only `Landkreis` display a license plate code, not cities outside a `Kreis` (`Kreisfreie Stadt`).

 Since the data returned by OpenStreetMap contains a Wikidata identifier, we use it to fill the missing information.
-Since the process involves many small downloads which can be run in parallel, we use in the following example the asynchronous library ``aiohttp`` rather than the popular blocking ``requests`` library.
+Since the whole process involves many small downloads which can be run in parallel, we use in the following example the asynchronous library ``aiohttp`` rather than the popular "blocking" ``requests`` library.

 Wikidata returns comprehensive information in JSON format, with popular fields encoded with identifiers.
 We focus here on: